Twice exceptional: Misunderstood children

-In the case of behavioral/socioemotional, rather than cognitive problems, both strengths and deficits can be intensified.

-A 2e student's grades commonly alternate between high and low, sometimes within the same subject.
-The child might have advanced vocabulary and ideas but be unable to organize those ideas and express them on paper.
-They might be a skilled artist or builder but turn in assignments that are messy or illegible.
-They might complete assignments but lose them or forget to turn them in.
-To the parents and teachers observing this behavior, it may seem that the child just isn't trying.
-In fact, many 2e children work as hard if not harder than others, but with less to show for their efforts.

-This struggle to accomplish tasks that appear easy for other students can leave 2e children frustrated, anxious, and depressed.
+In the case of behavioral/socio-emotional, rather than cognitive problems, both strengths and deficits can be intensified.
+A twice-exceptional student's grades commonly alternate between high and low, even within the same subject.
+The child might have advanced vocabulary and ideas, but be unable to organize those ideas and express them on paper.
+They might be a skilled artist or builder, but turn in assignments that are messy or illegible.
+They might complete assignments, but lose or forget to submit.
+To the parents and teachers observing this behavior, it may seem that the child isn't trying; many twice-exceptional children work as hard or harder than others, but with less to show for their efforts.
+This struggle to accomplish tasks that appear easy for other students can leave twice-exceptional children frustrated, anxious, and depressed.
 It can rob them of their enthusiasm and energy for school and damage their self-esteem.

+Some other common situations may involve some amazing performance or contributions by such individuals being mistakenly distrusted, discredited, or undervalued because they are not known to be brilliant in other areas, or because they are far ahead of their peers in some aspects.
+For example, Nikola Tesla was thought to be cheating when he was doing college calculus problems without pen or paper, whereas, some of these students may never reveal their skills and interests due to a learning environment that does not allow creativity.
+It has been said that "so called high functioning term ignores the hardships, whereas the so called low functioning terminology ignores potentials".
+So "presume competence" has been recommended.

 Identifying twice exceptionality

-Twice exceptionality is not something that can solidly be diagnosed and therefore is not easily identified in students.
+Formal identification of twice exceptionality requires identification and formal clinical diagnosis of each of at least two separate underlying exceptionalities.
+Given the statistical rarity, wide variety of presentations, and practical access issues with obtaining adequate diagnostic assessments, it is not unusual for 2e children or adults in open society to have not been accurately identified or adequately diagnosed.

 Children identified as twice exceptional can exhibit a wide range of traits, many of them typical of gifted children.
-Like those who are gifted, 2e children often show greater asynchrony than average children (that is, a larger gap between their mental age and physical age).
+Like those who are gifted, twice-exceptional children often show greater asynchrony than average children (that is, a larger gap between their mental age and physical age).
 They are often intense and highly sensitive to their emotional and physical environments.
 The following chart summarizes characteristics commonly seen in this population.